The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Priority 3: Family Reunification

 People who entered the U.S. as refugees or SIVs or who were granted asylum can apply for some relatives to join them.
-The relative in the U.S. can petition for a spouse, unmarried child under the age of 21, or parent.
+The relative in the U.S. can request that a Resettlement Agency file an application for a spouse, unmarried child under the age of 21, or parent.
+In certain cases, someone can petition for a member of their household who is not a close relative but who is accompanying the U.S. relative’s spouse, unmarried child under the age of 21, or parent.
 The person to move to the United States must also be a refugee.
 This means that they must be outside their country of nationality and have a fear of returning to their country of nationality for specific reasons.
 Information about resettlement for close relatives through Priority 3 is here.

 - Follow-to-Join I-730

-This program is similar to Priority 3.
-Refugees and people who were granted asylum can apply for their spouse and unmarried child under 21.
+Refugees and people who were granted asylum can apply for their spouse and unmarried children under 21 years old.
 The spouse and unmarried child can be of any nationality.
 They do not have to be outside their country of nationality or show that they are a refugee.
 Information about resettlement for close relatives through the I-730 process is here.

 What is the process to apply for U.S. refugee resettlement?

 The first steps in the U.S. resettlement process will vary based on which of the reasons above the U.S. government considers them for refugee resettlement.
 The links above give more information about what those steps are.
-Many times the steps to show that a person should be considered for refugee resettlement can take a long time.
+This process can take many years.

 If a person is in one of the categories listed above, they still have to complete the rest of the resettlement process.
 They may face very long delays.
 Their application can be rejected.